1. Entering the World of Raised Bed Gardens

 17. Chicken Coop Raised Bed

-Here’s a solid save-spacing idea if you already plan on raising backyard chickens.
+Here’s a great save-spacing idea if you already plan on raising backyard chickens.
 You can design your chicken coop to incorporate a raised bed where plants can be grown.
 Aside from the efficient use of space, this idea has other advantages like offering superior sound insulation from rain.

 18. Multi-Level Raised Bed